Psalms For Life

 and surround them with your favor like a shield.

-Even though God reigns supreme, David is targeted by enemies who treacherously attack him, thus making themselves God’s enemies.
-David is writing in exile, unable to enter God’s house in Jerusalem, but he’s confident God will restore him to his rightful place there, where David will worship him joyfully.
+Though God reigns supreme, David is targeted by enemies who attack him treacherously, thus making themselves God’s enemies.
+Though David seems to be writing in exile, he’s confident God will restore him to his rightful place, enabling him to worship in God’s house with joy.

 Prayer: